WSU-kduncan/ceg3120-cicd-chaizedelo25/README-CI.md

   the same directory of where the angular app is.
 Once that command is run as well as the login is a success now it's time to push with the command sudo docker push wsudeloach/deloach-ceg3120 this will push the images to the dockerfile repo.

+  - Picture of dockerhub push

-  - Link to dockerhub repo: https://hub.docker.com/r/wsudeloach/deloach-ceg3120
+  - Link to dockerhub repo: https://hub.docker.com/repository/docker/wsudeloach/deloach-ceg3120/general
 ## Part 2 - Github Actions and DockerHub

+  -